POETSII/tinsel/doc/Architecture.md

 The pipeline is **hazard-free**: at most one instruction per thread is present in the pipeline at any time.
-To achieve **full throughput** -- execution of an instruction on every clock cycle -- the number of hardware threads must be greater than the pipeline depth.
-The first power of two that satisfies this requirement is 16.

-In fact, the requirement is slightly stronger than this: for full throughput, there must exist at least 8 **runnable** threads at any time.
+To achieve **full throughput** -- execution of an instruction on every clock cycle -- there must exist at least 8 **runnable** threads at any time.
 When a thread executes a multi-cycle instruction (such as a DRAM load/store or a blocking send/receive), it becomes **suspended** and is only made runnable again when the instruction completes.
 While suspended, a thread is not present in the queue of runnable threads from which the scheduler will select the next thread, so does not burn CPU cycles.

 The core fetches instructions from an **instruction memory** implemented using on-chip block RAM.
 The size of this memory is